mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 </details>

 ### High Scores Screen
-- Displays the game title in ASCII art and hall of fame in raninbow text.
+- Displays the game title in ASCII art and hall of fame in rainbow text.
 - Outputs the high score leaderboard in an easy to read ASCII table format.
 - Displays the most recent top ten player high scores and the corrsponding player name.
-- Prompts the user to start the game or return to the the introduction screen.
+- Prompts the user to start the game or return to the introduction screen.
-- The prompt provides specific feedback if invalid values are entered .
+- The prompt provides specific feedback if invalid values are entered.
 - User stories covered: 1, 3, 7, 9, 11, 12, 13, 14

 <details><summary>Screenshots</summary>